Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Locks up significant capital that could fund course improvements or member amenities

-- Maintenance and downtime costs are entirely the club's responsibility
+- Maintenance and downtime costs sit entirely with the club

-- Fleet age creep: without a disciplined replacement cycle, purchased fleets tend to be run past their optimal service life
+- Without a disciplined replacement cycle, purchased fleets tend to run well past their optimal service life

-What it is: The club rents the fleet from a finance or specialist fleet provider for a fixed monthly payment over an agreed term — typically three to four years in the Australian market.
-Golf courses usually lease or rent their golf carts for three or four years , which aligns with the standard depreciation cycle for commercial-grade carts and the point at which battery performance begins to decline on lead-acid units.
+The club rents the fleet from a finance or specialist fleet provider for a fixed monthly payment over an agreed term — typically three to four years in the Australian market.
+This aligns with the standard depreciation cycle for commercial-grade carts and the point at which battery performance starts to decline on lead-acid units.

-At term end, the carts are returned to the lessor, who realises (or absorbs) the residual value.
+At term end, the carts go back to the lessor, who realises or absorbs the residual value.
 The club then enters a new agreement on current-model carts.

 The AASB 16 balance sheet reality: Australian golf clubs that are reporting entities need to understand that the old "off-balance-sheet" advantage of operating leases no longer exists.
-Australian Accounting Standards Board (AASB) 16 Leases requires the recognition of a right-of-use (ROU) asset and lease liability on the balance sheet for most leasing arrangements.
+AASB 16 Leases requires the recognition of a right-of-use (ROU) asset and lease liability on the balance sheet for most leasing arrangements.

-Under AASB 16, organisations are required to disclose the majority of operating leases on the balance sheet — leases which were previously recognised off-balance sheet will now be accounted for as right-of-use assets and lease liabilities to provide stakeholders with greater transparency regarding future obligations.
+Under AASB 16, organisations must disclose the majority of operating leases on the balance sheet — leases previously recognised off-balance sheet are now accounted for as right-of-use assets and lease liabilities, giving stakeholders greater transparency over future obligations.

-AASB 16 has revolutionised the balance sheet, stripping any distinction between finance leases and operating leases, so that lessees must now capitalise all right-to-use assets and liabilities arising from the majority of operating leases.
+The standard has stripped the distinction between finance leases and operating leases, requiring lessees to capitalise all right-to-use assets and liabilities arising from most operating leases.

-Short-term leases or low-value assets such as laptops or phones are exempt from this requirement, but AASB 16 is applicable not only to property leases but also to leases of vehicles and equipment.
+Short-term leases and low-value assets such as laptops or phones are exempt, but AASB 16 applies to leases of vehicles and equipment, not just property.

-The practical implication: a 40-cart operating lease at $350/cart/month over four years creates a lease liability of approximately $672,000 on Day 1 — which must be disclosed.
-Clubs with bank covenants tied to debt-to-equity ratios should model this impact before signing.
-Practitioners may need to consider revising bank covenants such as Debt/Equity and times interest returned ratios, as they may be impacted by this change to the balance sheet.
+The practical implication: a 40-cart operating lease at $350 AUD/cart/month over four years creates a lease liability of approximately $672,000 AUD on Day 1 — which must be disclosed.
+Clubs with bank covenants tied to debt-to-equity ratios should model this before signing.
+Practitioners may need to revisit covenants such as Debt/Equity and times interest returned ratios, as the balance sheet changes can affect both.

 Advantages:

-- Predictable monthly cost — facilitates accurate budgeting
+- Predictable monthly cost that makes budgeting straightforward

 - Fleet refresh at end of term — always operating current technology